Globe Diam: 9"; Stands: OH:8 1/2"; OW: 11"; D.of rim:12 3/4"

-Spherical terrestrial globe covered with paper and lacquered; pivoted inside brass disc, marked on one side with degrees of compass; mahogany stand with flat, circular rim molded on outside edge; hand-colored paper disc, engraved with signs of the zodiac, months of year, compass points and several scales, pasted on rim and lacquered; rim supported on four baluster-and-urn turned legs terminating in spade feet; two baluster stretchers cross at center; brass catch to hold globe in place bolted through block where stretchers meet; hand-lettered paper disc with instructions written on one side and Roman numerals on top side fits over rim on terrestrial globe stand.
+Spherical celestial globe covered with paper and lacquered; mahogany stand with flat, circular rim molded on outside edge; hand-colored paper disc, engraved with signs of the zodiac, months of year, compass points and several scales, pasted on rim and lacquered; rim supported on four baluster-and-urn turned legs terminating in spade feet; two baluster stretchers cross at center; brass catch to hold globe in place bolted through block where stretchers meet; hand-lettered paper disc with instructions written on one side and Roman numerals on top side fits over rim on terrestrial globe stand.

 Label:Globes showing the position of the stars have been used for more than 2,500 years, while those illustrating the earth, its continents, and oceans have been known only since the late fifteenth century.
 By the eighteenth century pairs of terrestrial and celestial globes such as this were often found in the libraries of well-to-do gentlemen.